 Even in the remaining 30% of Area C, Israel restricts Palestinian construction by seldom approving requests for building permits, whether for housing, for agricultural or public uses, or for laying infrastructure.
 The Civil Administration (CA) – the branch of the Israeli military designated to handle civil matters in Area C – refuses to prepare outline plans for the vast majority of Palestinian communities there.
 Until September 2015, it had prepared and approved plans for just 16 of the 180 Palestinian communities located entirely within Area C. The plans cover a total of 17,673 dunams (1 dunam = 1,000 square meters), less than 1% of Area C, and relate to land that has largely been built up already.
 The plans were drawn up without consulting the communities and do not meet international planning standards.
 Their boundaries run close to the built-up areas of the villages, leaving out land for farming, grazing flocks and future development.
 Since 2011, seeing that the Civil Administration did not draft plans as it is obliged to do, dozens of Palestinian communities – with the help of Palestinian and international organizations and in coordination with the PA – drafted their own plans.
 Some of the plans covered communities or villages located in full in Area C and others covered places only partly in Area C. As of September 2018, 102 plans had been submitted to the planning authorities in the CA for approval.
 However, these efforts were to no avail.
 By the end of 2015, only three had been approved, covering a total area of 57 hectares (0.02% of Area C).

-The odds of a Palestinian receiving a building permit in Area C – even on privately-owned land – are slim to nonexistent.
+The odds of a Palestinian receiving a building permit in Area C – even on privately owned land – are slim to none.
 CA figures show that from 2010 to 2014, Palestinians applied for 2,020 building permits, of which a mere 33 – or 1.5% – were approved.
 Given the futility of the effort, many Palestinians forgo requesting a permit altogether.
 Without any possibility of receiving a permit and building legally, the needs of a growing population leave Palestinians no choice but to develop their communities and build homes without permits.
 This, in turn, forces them to live under the constant threat of seeing their homes and businesses demolished.